H. V. Meyerowitz: Institute of West African Arts

 From 1937, Meyerowitz began to develop a scheme for an Institute of West African Arts, Industries and Social Sciences, which would be a "marriage of the aesthetic skill and power to modern technique".
 It would investigate local arts and crafts, teach certain native crafts in the light of European experience and create local craft industries.
 It would also investigate local history, tribal life, customs, religion and economic conditions.
 This scheme was approved by the West African Governors' Conference at Lagos in 1939 and the Advisory Committee on Education in 1940.
-Before the war, African colonies had depended on the export of commodities, which was made almost impossible by enemy shipping.
+Before the Second World War, African colonies had depended on the export of commodities, which was made almost impossible by enemy shipping.
 The Colonial Office adopted instead a policy developing indigenous industries and eventually accepted Meyerowitz's idea.
 In 1943, the institute was set up under the direction of the Rev. Robert Stopford.
 Meyerowitz's colleague Michael Cardew records that only the power of Meyerowitz's "magnetic eloquence (backed up by the pressure of the war) could have persuaded the Colonial Office to support the project and the Treasury to release the necessary funds."

 Meyerowitz planned the institute on the basis of production units that would combine the arts with industry.
 "If industries are to be established for West African needs," he argued, "the only alternative to white capital and coloured labour is a self-contained development of the kind now proposed; and the people as a whole benefit more from many local production units on a co-operative basis than from concentrated industrial centres".

 In 1936, on the recommendation of the English studio potter Michael Cardew, Meyerowitz appointed Harry Davis to teach pottery at Achimota and expand the pottery department to manufacture bricks, tiles, water coolers and glazed ware.
 The college also produced textiles.
 Davis resigned in 1942, and was replaced by Cardew, who undertook a large expansion of the pottery on a site at Alajo, with the aim of creating a profitable business that would meet all the pottery needs of West Africa, including that of the British Army.
 The pottery made continuing losses and the educated Africans who worked as apprentices found little to admire in Cardew's studio pottery approach.

 Grace had retired from the college in 1940, depriving Meyerowitz of a useful ally.
 Stopford returned to England in 1945.
 The financial losses at the Institute brought its future into question.

 Death

 While in London in 1945, Meyerowitz discovered that his mother, who had remained in Russia, had died in the Siege of Leningrad.
-He committed suicide in the same year, dying at home, 12 Girdless Road, London W14.
+He died by suicide in the same year, dying at home, 12 Girdlers Road, London W14.

 The inquest recorded that he had suffered from "manic depressive cyclothymia".
 Shortly after his death, the Institute of West African Arts was closed.